Varun-Nirala/ProjectCpp/scaleImage/README.md

 Project & System Configuration
 ------------------------------
+[Required] : CMake 3.0 or above
 Use cmake to create a Visual Studio solution.
+CMakeLists.txt for the same.
+	Create Solution :
+		1. Extract zip and copy [scaleImage] folder to a location.
+		2. In same directory where scaleImage is copied create a [build] folder.
+		3. Move inside the build folder and run command provided below in CMD/Powershell.
+		4. Command [cmake -G "Visual Studio 16" ..\scaleImage\]
+		5. If step 4 is successful. build folder will contain a Visual Studio solution.

 Description